Freedom of Information Act

 If the information you are seeking is not found in the document links to the right--or elsewhere on this website--you may request information online or in writing.

-Your letter should include your name, your address, the date, and a daytime phone number where you can be contacted if there are any questions about your request.
+Your request should include your name, your address, the date, and a daytime phone number where you can be contacted if there are any questions about your request.
 Describe the information you are seeking with sufficient detail to expedite the response.
 If the request is commercial in nature, that must be indicated, as response requirements are different.

 District 2 FOIA Officer